 - Click the Print option (you can also use the keyboard shortcut – Control + P)

-- In the Print settings screen, click on the Formatting option and uncheck the ‘Show Gridlines’ option
+- In the Print settings screen, click on the Formatting drop-down and uncheck the ‘Show Gridlines’ option

 - Click Next and Print.

 The above steps would hide the gridlines from the selected range of cells.
 If you want to show the gridlines, make sure this option is checked.
 You can also set the print area here.

 Frequently Asked Questions about Grid Lines

 Gridlines are something that makes data look good in Google Sheets.

 By default, Gridlines are already applied to all the cells in Google Sheets.
 But sometimes, you may only want to have these gridlines (or borders) on some specific cells or rows/columns and not everywhere.

 In this tutorial, I showed you how to hide gridlines in Google Sheets and how to make them appear while printing.
 However, some questions might come up.
 I’m hoping to answer them here.